Changing an account in the case of a life event

 • call 07973 100 150 from any phone

-• The number must have been active on our network for three months.
+• the number must have been active on our network for three months

-• There must be no outstanding balance.
+• there must be no outstanding balance

-• The new account holder should have their credit or debit card ready for a credit check (if they don’t already have an EE account).
+• the new account holder should have their credit or debit card ready for a credit check (if they don’t already have an EE account)

-• If you have a multi-plan discount on the line it will be removed.
+• if you have a multi-plan discount on the line it will be removed

 Prison, remand or deportation

-If you’re in prison, you’ll need to send us a letter on letter-headed paper from the prison, a solicitor or police court of justice, including official confirmation of your sentence or that you’re on remand awaiting trial.
+If you’re in prison, you’ll need to send us a letter on headed paper from the prison, a solicitor or police court of justice, including official confirmation of your sentence or that you’re on remand awaiting trial.

 If you’ve had a change to your residency status in the UK, we'll need a copy of the letter from the Home Office, or UK Immigration, confirming the change.